 We consider IC Markets to be safe for traders based in the UK thanks to its strong reputation and global presence.

 Overall Fees: IC Markets charge low trading and non-trading fees.
-The fees charged depends on the type of account held by the trader.
+The fees charged depend on the type of account held by the trader.

 For those holding a MetaTrader 4 Raw account, IC Markets charges a commission of $3.5 per lot per trade and a typical spread of 0 pips for trading the benchmark EURUSD currency pair.